PhongHuynh0394/Spotify-Analysis-with-PySpark/mongo_terraform/README.md

 ### Create API key
 Then go to `Access Manager` section in your Atlas menu, you will see the `API keys` tab.
 Just make your own and copy it into [variables.tf](./vairables.tf) respectively
-> Make sure your api key have `organiztion owner` role
+> Make sure your api key have `organization owner` role
 ```bash
 variable "public_key" {
   type = string